1977 Bangladesh Air Force mutiny: 30 September Bogra Mutiny

 On 30 September, while the negotiations with the JRA hijackers were ongoing, a mutiny occurred in the city of Bogra.
-Enlisted soldiers of the 22 East Bengal Regiment killed two lieutenants and took the 93 Brigade Commander and several of his officers as hostages.
+Enlisted soldiers of the 22 East Bengal Regiment killed two lieutenants and took the 93 Brigade commander and several of his officers hostage.
 The mutineers tried to incite soldiers of the 4 Horse, an armoured unit, but failed to garner their support.
 Subsequently, the mutineers looted several banks and shops in Bogra and released 17 former soldiers from the prison, who were imprisoned for their role in the 1976 Bogra mutiny.

 The next day, the body of Lieutenant Hafizur Rahman was brought to Dhaka Cantonment for burial.
 While delivering the eulogy, the father of the slain officer claimed that the army failed to protect its officers from murderous and undisciplined soldiers.
 This accusation angered several enlisted men who were present at the graveyard.
 However, the situation was diffused by Brigadier M.A.
 Manzoor, who stated that the entire Bangladesh army could not be held responsible for the actions of a few soldiers.